Tiger trade and captive breeding farms

 What are tiger parts used for?

-For hundreds of years tiger parts and derivatives have been used in Traditional Chinese Medicines for the belief they cure disease and replenish the body’s essential energy.
-The use of tiger parts for medicinal purposes is associated with wealth and as a status symbol to retain Chinese culture and customs.
-Demand for luxury items has also spiked and their skins are often turned into rugs which fetch high prices with consumers.
+For hundreds of years tiger parts and derivatives have been used in unethical and unsubstantiated medicinal practices, due to the belief they cure disease and replenish the body’s essential energy.
+The use of tiger parts for medicinal purposes is also associated with wealth and as a status symbol in Chinese culture.
+Demand for luxury items has also spiked and their skins are often turned into rugs, which fetch high prices with consumers.

-Do breeding farms reduce incentives to poaching wild tigers?
+Do breeding farms reduce incentives to poach wild tigers?

 It was thought, sadly naively, that the creation of captive breeding farms would reduce poaching pressures on wild tigers.

-However, the sad reality is that captive breeding farms have failed to alleviate poaching pressures but, on the contrary, stimulated them.
+However, the sad reality is that captive breeding farms have failed to alleviate poaching pressures and, on the contrary, stimulated them.

-Wild tigers are still perceived to be purer and more powerful and due to the high costs of breeding farms, wild tigers remain cheaper on the black market for purchase despite being sold on to consumers for a higher price.
+Wild tigers are still perceived to be purer and more powerful, and due to the high costs of breeding farms, wild tigers remain cheaper on the black market for purchase – despite being sold on to consumers for higher prices.

-What are the main threats that captive breeding farms pose to wild tigers?
+What threats do captive breeding farms pose to wild tigers?

-With a parallel legal market, the issues surrounding the trade of tigers become social, political and economic.
-With a total ban of all trade, the issue would simply be one of law enforcement and demand reduction and can be much more easily monitored.
+With a parallel legal market, the issues surrounding the trade of tigers become social, political, and economic.
+With a total ban of all trade, the issue would simply be one of law enforcement and demand reduction, which could be much more easily monitored.

 What is currently legal and illegal?